TypicalTeacup/fe-mentor-qr-code/README.md

 ## Overview

-i added a slight shadow to the image bcuz it looks funky
+i added a slight shadow to the image and a slide in animation bcuz it looks funky

 ### Screenshot